The Library provides facilities and services for people with a temporary or permanent disability.

 The Library has a dedicated Assistive Technology Room for those with disabilities, located in the Information Centre to the left of the main entry, next to The Courtyard.

-If you require an Auslan or Relay interpreter, please let us know when you book.
 Our Village Roadshow Theatrette has a permanent audio induction loop, and we can provide temporary audio loops for our other event venues.
+For unbooked events, inquire at the Foyer desk to borrow a portable audio loop unit.

 If you have a disability and require support from a companion to attend a paid Library event, your companion will receive free entry on presentation of a Companion card.
 If you book a ticket over the phone, please let us know that you require a Companion ticket.

-If you need further assistance or information, please call our Disabilities Liaison Librarian on 03 8664 7005.
+If you need further assistance or information, please contact our Disabilities Liaison Librarian on 03 8664 7005 or email firstname.lastname@example.org.

 National Relay Service